DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Overlays

 Anamorphic Lens Flares by PremiumBeat is a cool pack of 17 lens flares you can put on top of your footage.
-If you’re not familiar with the anamorphic lenses, they are especially known for creating nice oval bokeh and some really cool lens flares.
-This is more an overlay than a plug-in really, but it’s still cool.
+If you’re unfamiliar with the anamorphic lenses, they are especially known for creating nice oval bokeh and some cool lens flares.
+This is more an overlay than a plug-in, but it’s still cool.
 See for yourself:

 Transition Packs

-AK Visuals Music Video Transition Pack is an awesome collection of 25 glitchy, flashy, swirly, and color burn-y transitions to spice up your music videos, YouTube travel videos and more.
-If you want, you can also purchase the full pack, which includes even more of the same good stuff.
+AK Visuals Music Video Transition Pack is an awesome collection of 25 glitchy, flashy, swirly, and color-burn-y transitions to spice up your music videos, YouTube travel videos, and more.
+You can also purchase the full pack, which includes even more of the same good stuff.
 See for yourself:

-Digital Wind 5 Free Ink Transitions is a pack of really nice digital ink transitions.
-Some of the best I’ve seen, because they are really smooth and organic looking.
+Digital Wind 5 Free Ink Transitions is a pack of nice digital ink transitions—some of the best I’ve seen because they are smooth and organic-looking.

 Film Roll Presets by Tyler is a fun little transitions pack that lets you create transitions with a style similar to 8mm and 16mm film rolls.

-Tylers’ Dynamic Strobe Transitions contain 15 cool strobe transitions effects.
-Some have a glitchy look to them, and some remind me of CRT-screens.
+Tylers’ Dynamic Strobe Transitions contain 15 cool strobe transition effects.
+Some have glitchy looks, and some remind me of CRT screens.
 So they’re not just some flashing strobe lights.

-Luxury Leaks 10 Track Matte Transitions are some really cool track matte transitions created by Josh Enobakhare.
-Go check out his YouTube-channel by the way – a lot of good stuff about videography there.
+Luxury Leaks 10 Track Matte Transitions are some cool track matte transitions created by Josh Enobakhare.
+Check out his YouTube channel – a lot of good stuff about videography there.
 See for yourself:

-If you know of any cool free plug-ins for Premiere Pro that you think should be on the list, please share it in the comment section below.
+If you know of any cool free plug-ins for Premiere Pro that you think should be on the list, please share them in the comment section below.

 Yeah, I guess technically you’re right.
 Maybe I should have rephrased it to “presets” or “third-party add-ons” since I’ll update it in the future with more stuff, e.g. plug-ins.